openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

     - `"mode"` - quantization mode (symmetric or asymmetric).
     - `"level_low"` - minimum level in the integer range to quantize.
 The default is "0" for unsigned range, and for signed "-2^(bit-1)".
     - `"level_high"` - maximum level in the integer range to quantize.
 The default is "2^bits-1" for unsigned range, and for signed "2^(bit-1)-1".
     - `"granularity"` - quantization scale granularity.
-It can take the following two values:
+It can take the following values:
         - `"pertensor"` (default) - per-tensor quantization with one scale factor and zero-point.
         - `"perchannel"` - per-channel quantization with per-channel scale factor and zero-point.
     - `"range_estimator"` - this section describes parameters of range estimator that is used in MinMaxQuantization